LUCKYALI1/Basic-ReactJS-Projects/README.md

 This is a simple React application that allows users to change the background color of the page by selecting a color from a palette.
 ### 3-PasswordGenerator
 This is a basic React application that allows users to generate the password , in this we have used basic concepts likes hooks (useCallback , useRef , useEffect).
+### 4-CurrencyConverter
+This is a basic React  Application that convert the amount to different currenecy using the api , in this i have created custom hooks and used in it . in future i will add some more features to it so this could be work with full efficiency.

 # Getting Started: